fakotakisnikos/Open-source-library-on-audio-analysis-and-recognition/README.md

 - Performance
 ```
-Visualization of the segmentation results of our approach vs. the comparison ones after the same training epochs.
+Visualization of the classification results of our approach vs. the comparison ones after the same training epochs.
-It has demonstrated that the efficiency for training convergence and accuracy based on our MedicalNet pre-trained models.
+It has demonstrated that the efficiency for training convergence and accuracy based on our TakeABreath pre-trained models.
 ```
 <img src="images/efficiency.gif" width="812" hegiht="294" align=mid />

 ```
-Results of transfer MedicalNet pre-trained models to lung segmentation (LungSeg) and pulmonary nodule classification (NoduleCls) with Dice and accuracy evaluation metrics, respectively.
+Results of transfer TakeABreath pre-trained models to respiratory sounds classification (TaB) and accuracy evaluation metrics, respectively.
 ```
 <table class="dataintable">
 <tr>